Baby's first feed

 Holding your baby with their skin next to your skin immediately after birth will calm and relax you and your baby.

-Skin-to-skin contact with your baby in the first hour after birth can help get the first feed off to a good start.
+Skin-to-skin contact with your baby in the first hour after birth will help get the first feed off to a good start.
+Your midwife will assist you to position your baby safely in skin to skin contact.
 In this position Mum and baby instinctively do many of the things that make it easy to feed:

 - baby is held close to the breast

 - mum and baby feel calm and relaxed